readthedocs/readthedocs.org/docs/user/guides/set-up-single-sign-on-saml.rst

 Configure team for all users to join
 ------------------------------------

-You can mark one or many teams that users are automatically joined when they sign up with a matching email address.
+You can mark one or more teams that users will automatically join when they sign up with a matching email address.
 Configure this option by:

 1. Navigate to the `teams management page <https://readthedocs.com/organizations/choose/organization_team_list/>`__.